-Using our drivers as direction, we designed our curriculum to provide our children with the necessary skills to be ready for the next step in their learning journey.
-While our skills progression documents show what is taught at each stage, these are only part of the provision we offer at Cunningham Hill Junior School.
+Using our drivers as direction, we designed our curriculum to provide our children with the necessary knowledge to be ready for the next step in their learning journey.
+While our knowledge and skills progression documents show what is taught at each stage, these are only part of the provision we offer at Cunningham Hill Junior School.
 Through discussion with our stakeholders, we continually look at ways in which we can offer new opportunites for our children to learn.

 We firmly believe in providing children with a strong appreciation and love of sport and being active.
 We run a vast range of extra-curricular activities, catering for many different interests, and provide many opportunities for our children to represent the school and their houses in regular competitions and sporting events.

 Culturally, we provide all children with opportunities to perform and experience the arts through music, drama and art.
 There are opportunities for all children to experience or partake in school, local and national performances in music and drama and we regularly share our artwork in open classroom sessions with our parents.

 From listening to our pupils, they clearly enjoy working in real-life contexts and wanted to experience more tangible scenarios.
 With this in mind, we have introduced the Skills Builder programme, which teaches children the skills that are highly valued in the working world through enterprise projects alongside businesses and visits to huge multi-national companies and charities.

 We also offer twice termly outdoor learning experiences though our CHILL OUT sessions (Cunningham Hill Independent Learning for Life), where the children are taught in outdoor settings and use initiative and teamwork skills to carry out tasks which are not possible in a classroom.

 At Cunningham Hill Junior School, we ‘Dream, Learn, Achieve, together’, to develop children who are ‘future-ready’ both socially and academically.
-We interpret ‘future ready’ as having the skills and confidence to progress (academically, professionally or personally) to fulfil personal potential and achieve success.
-We aim to provide them with the opportunities by delivering a skills based curriculum which is guided by our four drivers:
+We interpret ‘future ready’ as having the knowledge, skills and confidence to progress (academically, professionally or personally) to fulfil personal potential and achieve success.
+We aim to provide them with the opportunities by delivering a curriculum rich in knowledge, which is guided by our four drivers: